t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Introduction

+Our t-METASET incrementally ``grows” a high-quality dataset that is not only diverse but also task-aware.
+Figure~\ref{fig:t-METASET} illustrates a schematic of the t-METASET procedure.
+The central ideas are (i)~to extract a compact shape descriptor from a shape-only dataset by unsupervised representation learning, (ii)~to sequentially update a sparse regressor as a start-up ``agent” under \textit{sparse} observations, and (iii)~to intelligently curate samples based on the prediction of the regressor, and batch sequential sampling~\cite{kulesza2012determinantal} building on shape diversity, \textit{estimated} property diversity, and user-defined quality.
+Starting from a massive library of building blocks, the active learning framework maneuvers the data acquisition so that it can tailor the data distribution based on both diversity (for generic use) and quality (for specific use) for given tasks.

-In the context of DDMD, the key intellectual contributions of t-METASET are three-fold: \begin{itemize}[label=\textbullet] \item t-METASET offers a principled framework on how to build a balanced dataset \textit{at the start-up stage}, with rigorous metrics and minimal heuristics, without property being evaluated at the beginning,
+In the context of DDMD, the intellectual contributions of t-METASET are three-fold: \begin{itemize}[label=\textbullet] \item \textit{Starting without evaluated designs}, t-METASET offers a principled framework on how to build a diverse dataset \textit{during} data acquisition with rigorous metrics and a small amount of heuristics; \item The framework provides a solution to \textit{property bias} that both existing and newly created metamaterial datasets are prone to;